-The last day to enter a course without permission and /or voluntary withdrawal from a course without financial penalty (drop) - Sunday, September 18, 2011 (Fall semester) or Sunday, January 22, 2012 (winter semester).
+The last day to enter a course without permission and /or voluntary withdrawal from a course without financial penalty (drop) - Sunday, September 16, 2012 (Fall semester) or Sunday, January 20, 2013 (winter semester).
 These courses will not appear on the student's transcript.

 Students may change the designation of any class from credit to audit, or drop out of the "audit" up to the "drop" date indicated above.
 After that date, the original status remains and the student is responsible for related fees.
-Please note that this is a new policy, beginning in the 2010-2011 academic year.

 Withdrawal from courses after the Registration Revision period will not be eligible for tuition refund.
-The last day to voluntarily withdraw from a course without academic penalty (withdraw) - Monday, November 14, 2011 (Fall semester) or Friday, March 23, 2012 (Winter semester).
+The last day to voluntarily withdraw from a course without academic penalty (withdraw) - Monday, November 12, 2012 (Fall semester) or Friday, March 22, 2013 (Winter semester).
 A grade of "W" will appear on the student's transcript.